SDSTony/FaceMaskDetection-FasterRCNN/README.md

-# Comparison on RetinaNet and Faster R-CNN
+# Face mask detection demo with RetinaNet

 - `mask-detection-app.py`: main file which is executed with `streamlit run mask-detection-app.py`